MannyFay/set-up-dev-machine/docs/set-up-macos.md

 file than `My-documentation.md`.

 ### First Partition
+On Mac, I've 250 GB of disk space.
+So I use 100 GB for the system and the rest for my user.
 Here runs macOS.
 Choose the disk `Macintosh HD` and give it 200 GB of space, so it has enough space to breathe for all your apps and system stuff.
 Select `APFS`.
 Now worries, it will be encrypted later.